domdomegg/aws-ses-v2-local/README.md

 # aws-ses-v2-local

-A local version of Amazon Simple Email Service (AWS SES) supporting the [V2 API](https://docs.aws.amazon.com/ses/latest/APIReference-V2/Welcome.html).
-Currently focuses on the SendEmail endpoint.
+A local version of Amazon Simple Email Service (AWS SES) supporting both the [V1 API](https://docs.aws.amazon.com/ses/latest/APIReference/Welcome.html) and the [V2 API](https://docs.aws.amazon.com/ses/latest/APIReference-V2/Welcome.html).
+Currently focuses on the SendEmail and SendRawEmail endpoints.

 Are you using serverless-offline?
 You might be interested in [serverless-offline-ses-v2](https://github.com/domdomegg/serverless-offline-ses-v2).

 ![Screenshot of the email viewer tool](./screenshot.png)

+## Features

+- SES V1 SendEmail endpoint
+- SES V1 SendRawEmail endpoint
+- SES V2 SendEmail endpoint (both Simple and Raw)
+- Realistic API responses, compatible with the AWS SDK (in JavaScript/TypeScript/Node.js, Java, Python, Go, C++, .NET, PHP, Ruby, CLI)
+- To, Cc, Bcc, ReplyTo and From addresses
+- Plain text and HTML emails
+- Accept and view attachments
+- Built in email web viewer
+- API access to emails at `GET /store`
+- Health check endpoint at `GET /health-check`
+- Control it from the CLI, or import it as a library
+- TypeScript definitions

 ## Install